kuanghaoliu/Adaptive-online-beam-alignment/README.md

-1. The folder includes the source codes of continuous-time beam tracking based on neural ordinary differential equation (ODE).
-2. The folder includes the source codes of Continuous-Time mmWave Beam Prediction With ODE-LSTM Learning Architecture.
-3. The folder is free for academic use, including dataset utilization, simulation result reproduction, model improvement, etc.
-4. For academic use, the related work may be published in:
-Kuang-Hao (Stanley) Liu, Huang-Chou Lin, "Low Overhead Beam Alignment for Mobile Millimeter Channel Based on Continuous-Time Prediction", IEEE WCNC 2024.
+This repository contains the source codes for reproducing the results in the following paper Kuang-Hao (Stanley) Liu, Huang-Chou Lin, "Low Overhead Beam Alignment for Mobile Millimeter Channel Based on Continuous-Time Prediction"

-5. You can find more information about me on my laboratory website : https://irat.ee.nthu.edu.tw/#Professor
+# Generate training data
-6. The following are the steps for generating training data by using the folder "data":
+Here are the steps for generating training data by using the folder "data":
    1. Download DeepMIMO functions and the data files of Raytracing scenarios O1 in 28 GHz operating frequency from the DeepMIMO website : https://www.deepmimo.net/
    2. parameters : set the DeepMIMO simulation parmeters.
    3. DeepMIMO_Dataset_Generator :  generate the millimeter wavew channel.